TOURNAMENT ADMINISTRATION AND CONDUCT

 - Suspension may also be imposed for serious violation

 *Note: A player will be entitled to appeal any penalty to the event OIC.
-A suspension may be appealed to the Director of Rules & Competitions.
+A suspension may be appealed to the Senior Director of Tournaments and Championships.

 - Additional fees may be charged, and should be expected.